SantioMC/MinehutUtils/README.md

 #### Cooldowns
 Cooldowns are pretty simple to set up and by default will fall back to 24 hours if they aren't specified.
 Setting a custom duration can be done by setting `MARKET_COOLDOWN` or `ADVERT_COOLDOWN` to a duration.
-Durations follow [ms format](https://www.npmjs.com/package/ms), so a value of `10m` is valid.
+Durations follow the format shown below.

 Valid Examples: `10s`, `10m`, `10h`, `10d`